 Even though Chicken of the Sea has been protected from criminal penalties as a result of its cooperation with the Division's investigation, the company remains subject to claims from private litigants.
-However, a leniency recipient is not completely out of luck when it comes to civil suits: a leniency recipient that satisfactorily cooperates with the plaintiff's suit may be able to avoid treble damages under the Antitrust Criminal Penalty Enhancement & Reform Act ("ACPERA").
+However, a leniency recipient is not completely out of luck when it comes to civil suits: a leniency recipient that satisfactorily cooperates with the plaintiff's suit may be able to avoid treble damages under the Antitrust Criminal Penalty Enhancement & Reform Act (ACPERA).
 However, the courts have not spoken clearly on what level of cooperation is sufficiently "satisfactory" to merit ACPERA credit.
 In addition, a leniency applicant is not eligible for ACPERA credit until civil litigation reaches the damages phase.
 In the tuna case, it remains an open question whether Chicken of the Sea will ultimately receive ACPERA credit.

+III.
 Tuna Tales: What's Next?

-As of publication, the saga of the tuna cartel continues.
-StarKist faces a USD 100 million criminal penalty, the size of which may cause the company's bankruptcy.
+As at the date of publication, the saga of the tuna cartel continues.
+StarKist faces a US\$100 million criminal penalty, the size of which may cause the company's bankruptcy.
 Chicken of the Sea was able to avoid criminal prosecution for itself and its executives as a result of its leniency application, but its costly cooperation obligations remain ongoing and may continue for years.
 It also faces the threat of hundreds of millions of dollars in civil liability along with its co-conspirators.

 For private equity firm Lion Capital, what started as a promising acquisition when it purchased a majority stake in Bumble Bee has instead turned into years of litigation and reputational harm.
-On November 21, 2019, Bumble Bee filed for bankruptcy, blaming among other reasons, the USD 25 million criminal penalty imposed by the Division in connection with the tuna cartel, as well as the threat of civil litigation damages and "tens of millions of dollars in defense costs" that the company has reportedly been forced to pay to defend itself.
-Lion Capital now indicates it has no choice but to liquidate Bumble Bee's assets in bankruptcy-certainly not the result it envisioned when it purchased the company in 2010 for almost USD 1 billion.
-And this is to say nothing about the liability the parent company faces itself-in early 2018, certain of the private civil plaintiffs added Lion Capital as a co-defendant in the ongoing litigation.
+On November 21, 2019, Bumble Bee filed for bankruptcy, blaming among other reasons, the US\$25 million criminal penalty imposed by the Division in connection with the tuna cartel, as well as the threat of civil litigation damages and "tens of millions of dollars in defense costs" that the company has reportedly been forced to pay to defend itself.
+Lion Capital